 The purifier is extremely quiet and brings an outstanding CADR rating of 400 making it an ideal purifier for any medical-grade requirements.

 Alen has opted for a simplistic design that ensures a high clean air delivery rate and the color choice of black and white makes it ideal for a lounge or your any indoor setting.

 Alen uses an all-in-one filter design that needs replacement once a year and houses a mix of pre-filter, H13 HEPA filter, and activated carbon filter layers.

 If you don’t want to take a risk and want all-out protection then opting for the Heavy Odor Filter would be the best bet as our testers say it can easily handle pet dander, VOCs, chemical fumes, allergens, microbes, and has an efficiency rating of 99.99% for particles down to a size of 0.3 microns.

 The high CADR also translates to higher coverage and the 75i can easily cater to the purification needs of up to 1300 sq. ft. of space.

 The purifier can filter the indoor air 2 times in a 1300 sq. ft. space or 5 times in a space under 1000 sq. ft.

-You don’t have to worry about adjusting the fan speed again and again as the auto mode on the air cleaner will detect changes in the air quality and adjust the speed accordingly.
-The purple ring shows the worse air quality while blue is for the best air quality.
+We don’t have to worry about adjusting the fan speed again and again as the auto mode on the air cleaner will detect changes in the air quality and adjust the speed accordingly.
+The purple ring shows the worst air quality while blue is for the best air quality.

 But when this cost is compared with the performance of some other purifiers, you’ll be surprised that cheaper models can actually feel more expensive when cleaning a room of comparable size.